jwestfall69/mad/README.md

 -rwxrwxrwx 1 jwestfall jwestfall  792 Apr 28 12:43 README.md
 drwxrwxrwx 1 jwestfall jwestfall 4096 May 11 11:08 src
 ```
-These will mainly come down to differencea between mame vs real hardware.
+These will be do to a behavior difference between mame vs hardware.
 The most common case is mame not allowing reads on some memory regions while its allowed on hardware.
-For the mame builds if defines are used to disable code that will trigger a test failure for those memory regions.
+The mame build will have the corresponding tests disabled to prevent false errors.